 Dental Assisting students must be in good health and physically able to perform the duties and techniques required for employment in the Dental Assisting field.
-In addition, female students in the Dental Assisting program must be informed that radiography procedures are an integral part of the curriculum, and they will be presented with Blue Cliff College's Pregnancy Disclosure for review and signature during the admissions process.
+In addition, students in the Dental Assisting program must be aware that radiography procedures are an integral part of the curriculum that may cause short or long-term health effects if exposure occurs.
+Medical conditions should be disclosed with the program director or Director of Education prior to enrollment.